 Plaintiffs v.
 Automobile Manufacturers: We defended automakers in multi-forum, antitrust litigation involving restrictions on car exports in the late 1990s and early 2000s.
 Plaintiffs, alleging a broad conspiracy among all major automobile manufacturers and distributors, sought damages of more than $1 billion.
 We won summary judgment in the lead federal litigation, in several state cases, and in the California state court class action.
 We also achieved early dismissal of numerous state court actions.

-In re NCAA Name & Likeness Litigation: We represent Electronic Arts Inc. (EA) in a groundbreaking case that will determine how First Amendment protections apply to videogames.
-This right of publicity case was brought by a putative national class of current and former student athletes in the Northern District of California against EA, the National Collegiate Athletic Association and the Collegiate Licensing Company.
-Plaintiffs claim EA improperly used the athletes’ likenesses and biographical information in its NCAA Football and NCAA Basketball video games.
+Keller v.
+Electronic Arts Inc. et al: We represent Electronic Arts Inc. (EA) in this groundbreaking antitrust and right of publicity class action in which current and former student-athletes claim EA improperly used the athletes’ likenesses and biographical information in its NCAA Football and NCAA Basketball video games.

 Former Employees v.
 Lucasfilm Ltd.: We advised Lucasfilm Ltd. in an investigation by the U.S. Department of Justice and then represented Lucasfilm in a series of antitrust class actions brought by former employees of Lucasfilm, Google, Apple, Intel and Pixar.
 Plaintiffs alleged unlawful agreements related to hiring and employee retention.
 Plaintiffs and Lucasfilm reached a preliminary settlement of plaintiffs’ claims in July 2013.

 Plaintiff v.
 Consumer Finance Company: We represented a major consumer finance company in a nationwide class action lawsuit concerning allegations of improper consumer lending practices.
 The case was settled on very favorable terms.